La folie (album): Release and reception

 La folie was preceded by the release of the album's first single, "Let Me Introduce You to the Family", released on 7 November 1981 and reaching No. 42 in the UK Singles Chart.
 La folie was released two days later.

 Upon its release, La folie looked set to be the band's lowest-charting album, but, buoyed by the success of the album's second single, "Golden Brown", released 10 January 1982 and reaching No. 2 in the singles chart, the album eventually peaked at No. 11 in the UK Albums Chart, spending eighteen weeks in the chart.
 The single would go on to become EMI's highest-selling single for many years.

-One more single was released from the album, the album's title track "La folie", on 20 April 1982, which reached No. 47.
+One more single was released from the album, the album's title track "La folie", on 20 April 1982.
+"Tramp" was originally thought to be the ideal follow-up to their Top Ten hit single, "Golden Brown".
+However, Jean-Jacques Burnel convinced fellow band members that the album title track, "La Folie" was a much better choice.
+This backfired when "La Folie" only peaked at No. 47 on the UK Singles Chart.

 Trouser Press wrote of the album: "Subtle, effective, mature and energetic – but no outstanding songs."
 AllMusic called it a fine and welcome album in the Stranglers' body of work, describing it as "mainly a collection of tight, punchy songs that often suggest the forthright approach of American new wave bands."